torvalds/linux/Documentation/filesystems/fscrypt.rst

 folio from becoming visible to userspace prematurely.

-For the write path (->writepage()) of regular files, filesystems cannot encrypt data in-place in the page cache, since the cached plaintext must be preserved.
+For the write path (->writepage()) of regular files, filesystems cananalt encrypt data in-place in the page cache, since the cached plaintext must be preserved.
 Instead, filesystems must encrypt into a temporary buffer or "bounce page", then write out the temporary buffer.
 Some filesystems, such as UBIFS, already use temporary